Aromatherapy

 I completed my Level One Aromatherapy certification, which included 265 hours of in-person study covering anatomy, physiology, chemistry, taxonomy, and Latin for plant identification.
 I engaged in supervised case studies, passed multiple exams on chemistry, anatomy and physiology, and wrote a research paper on grief and essential oils, which was later edited for a blog titled "Essential Oils and Grief."

-In 2017, I obtained my certification, complementing my master's degree in clinical mental health counseling.
-Building upon this, I have engaged in the practice of aromatherapy, developing both aromatic and topical formulations designed to support physical and emotional well-being.
+In 2017, I obtained my certification, complementing my master's degree in clinical mental health counseling, and my license in aethetics.
+Building upon this, I have engaged the practice of aromatherapy to develop both aromatic and topical formulations designed to support physical and emotional well-being.

-In addition, I have experience with distillation and oil infusion, as well as incorporating plant-based medicine into my esthetics practice.
-I create nutrient-rich serums for skin care, prepare herbal steams to cleanse pores and ease sinus congestion, and create facial masks using ingredients sourced from the garden.
+Additionally, I've acquired skills in distillation and cold oil infusion.
+I incorporate plant-based medicine into my esthetics practice, formulating nutrient-rich serums for skin care, herbal steams to cleanse pores and ease sinus congestion, and facial masks using ingredients sourced from the garden.

 I specialize in formulating essential oil blends designed to support individuals coping with grief and loss.
-In 2019, I completed training and certification as a death midwife to enhance my expertise regarding end-of-life care and the dying process.
+In 2019, I completed training and certification as a death midwife, expanding my knowledge and skill to support a person and their family through the stages of death, by formulating essential oil blends to use through end-of-life care.

 The term "essential oil" stems from the ancient Latin phrase "quinta essentia," meaning the fifth element.
-The fifth element refers to the spirit or life force coexisting with the four classical elements: fire, air, earth, and water.
+The fifth element refers to the spirit or life force, and coexists with the four elements: fire, air, earth, and water.

-The extraction of essential oils is regarded as separating the plant's essence for use in medicine because of its therapeutic benefits.
+The extraction of essential oils is regarded as separating the plant's essence or spirit, for use in medicine because of its therapeutic and energetic benefits.

 The Alchemy of Distillation